Start My Answer

 Here's what happens when you're served papers for debt in Texas

-A debt lawsuit begins when the plaintiff (the person suing) serves a court Summons and Complaint to the defendant (the person being sued).
-The Summons is the official document that notifies the defendant about a lawsuit.
-The Complaint outlines the specific claims, or allegations, against the defendant.
-Proper service is should be completed through one of the following way:
+A debt claim case begins in Texas when the plaintiff (the person suing) serves a court Summons and Petition, also known as a debt citation, to the defendant (the person being sued).
+The court Summons is the official document that notifies the defendant about a lawsuit.
+The Petition outlines the specific claims, or allegations, against the defendant.
+Proper service of process in Texas should be completed through one of the following ways:

 • Hand delivered by a sheriff or constable